-Figure 2 Definition of "TOE Delivery" and responsible Parties developed in Phase 2 and produced in Phase 3.
+Figure 2 Definition of "TOE Delivery" and responsible Parties

+46 The Security IC Embedded Software is developed outside the TOE development in Phase 1.
+The TOE is developed in Phase 2 and produced in Phase 3.
 Then the TOE is delivered in form of wafers.
 The TOE can also be delivered in form of packaged products.
 In this case, the development and production of the TOE not only pertain to Phase 2 and 3 but to Phase 4 in addition.